AnyhowStep/tsql/README.md

   + Personal opinion is that this should only be a last resort.
   + Should try to unify behaviour without it.

++ More goals and non-goals

++ Examples of compile-time type-safety you won't get from other libraries

 <!--
 > I'm just thinking about how...